Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 The new thing about it, is that one can customize the text printed on it.\
 Currently this has to be done using the `EditKeyLabel` command.

+### RAM256b8:

+This is a memory component which holds 256 8-bit numbers.\
+It has four 8 bit ports, two for data in and out.\
+And one for read and another for write address, these two also each have an enable bit.

+The enable bits for read and write have to be sent 2 ticks later than the actual read and write address.\
+It takes 4 ticks to read something and 3 ticks to write something.

+The side of the memory shows the content of the memory with numbers.\
+Currently it also shows which letter that content represents, but the charset is a custom one for my server.\
+However you can change it locally since it is client sided only.\
+As soon as LogicWorld gives me better custom data control, I likely gonna add the ability to send the charset from the server.

+### TPS Printer:

+The TPS printer prints the current TPS to its outputs.\
+Since currently there is no way to properly listen to this, this component will be processed every tick - you do not want too many of them in your world.

+The tps printer is not like your common real-time clock system, which outputs a pulse every second or every half a second.\
+That would be boring, with this component you have to do the pulse generation yourself!
+Good luck.